-Email overload is something most of us have probably experienced.
-Too much email can be problematic because we might spend too much time responding to email instead of doing actual work.
+Most employees have experienced email overload.
+Too much email can be a problem because we might spend too much time responding to email instead of doing actual work.
 But researchers have found another problem with technology like email.
 We feel a tremendous amount of pressure to respond quickly, even when the message may not need a quick response.
 This pressure can be harmful to employees in many different ways, and undermine the very advantages that email was supposed to provide.

 NEW WORD OF THE DAY: TELEPRESSURE